Penny Pritzker: Leadership and dissolution

-Starting in 2005, she served as non-executive chairman of TransUnion.
+Beginning in 2005, Penny Pritzker served as non-executive chairman of TransUnion.
 In 2009, she co-founded Artemis Real Estate Partners LLC, a real estate investment management company, with Deborah Harmon.
 In 2011, she founded an investment office, PSP Capital Partners.
 Altogether, Pritzker started five companies before joining the federal government.

 Government and political involvement

-Pritzker's friendship with Barack Obama and his family dates back to the 1990s when he was a professor at the University of Chicago.
+Pritzker's friendship with Barack Obama and his family dates to the 1990s, when he was a senior lecturer at The University of Chicago law school.
 Pritzker met Obama at a Chicago YMCA where her son participated in a basketball program coached by Obama's brother-in-law Craig Robinson.
 Obama and his family were frequent guests at Pritzker's Lake Michigan vacation home.

-Pritzker was an early supporter of Obama's political career, helping to finance his 2004 Senate campaign.
-Early in the Democratic presidential primary, Pritzker's financing helped Obama's candidacy survive when Obama was trailing Hillary Clinton in the polls.
+She was an early supporter of Obama's political career, helping finance his 2004 Senate campaign.
+Early in the Democratic presidential primary, Pritzker's financing helped Obama's candidacy survive when he was trailing Hillary Clinton in the polls.
 Pritzker remained a major fundraiser for Obama during the 2008 Democratic primary and raised millions overall for his White House bid.
 She served as the national finance chair of Obama's 2008 presidential campaign.
 Under her direction, the campaign reached out to small donors.
 Pritzker also hosted more lavish fundraisers as part of her effort to raise money.

-Following Obama's victory in the 2008 presidential election, CNN reported that Pritzker was president-elect Obama's top choice for Commerce Secretary.
-However, Pritzker took herself out of the running.
-According to the Chicago Tribune, she withdrew her name from consideration "due to obligations to her family, for whom she was still overseeing billions in assets, and the financial crisis, which was putting some of those assets at risk".
-As a result of her public support for President Obama, Pritzker found herself the target of labor groups for Hyatt Hotels' practices.
-The president of Unite Here cited her connection to Obama as a reason why the group expected her to use better labor practices as the group staged demonstrations against Pritzker.
+After Obama won the 2008 presidential election, CNN reported that Pritzker was his top choice for Commerce Secretary, but she withdrew her name from consideration.
+According to the Chicago Tribune, she did so because of her "obligations to her family, for whom she was still overseeing billions in assets, and the financial crisis, which was putting some of those assets at risk".
+As a result of her public support for Obama, Pritzker found herself the target of labor groups for Hyatt Hotels' practices.
+When UNITE HERE demonstrated against Pritzker, its president cited her connection to Obama as a reason the group expected her to use better labor practices.

-Pritzker was a member of the President's Council on Jobs and Competitiveness.
-She also served on the President's Economic Recovery Advisory Board.
-Although she was less active in the 2012 Obama campaign than she had been four years prior, she served as national co-chair of Obama for America 2012.
+Pritzker was a member of the President's Council on Jobs and Competitiveness and served on the President's Economic Recovery Advisory Board.
+Although she was less active in Obama's 2012 campaign than she had been in 2008, she served as national co-chair of Obama for America 2012.
 She was also on the board of directors of the Council on Foreign Relations, a nonpartisan think tank focused on world affairs and U.S. foreign policy.
+President Joe Biden appointed her as U.S. special representative for Ukraine's economic recovery in 2023.